sberdevices/vps-sdk-unity/README.md

 - High-precision global user position localization for your AR apps
 - Easy to use public API and prefabs
 - Supports Android and iOS target platforms
-- Integration in ARFoundation (for ARCore and ARKit)
+- Integration in ARFoundation (ARCore and ARKit)

 For more information visit [our page on SmartMarket](https://developers.sber.ru/portal/tools/visual-positioning-system-sdk).
 If you want access to other VPS locations or want to scan your own proprerty, please contact us at <arvrlab@sberbank.ru>.